Jon Stewart's return to 'The Daily Show' seemed familiar to those who missed him during his absence - ExBulletin

 Are you already disappointed?
 Stewart said after a sophomore joke about naming the Daily Show's election coverage, Indecision 2024: Electile Dysfunction.

-Stewart seemed to take inspiration from MSNBC Rachel Maddow when she turned a daily host role into a weekly one.
-Both resisted the idea of doing too much, cramming a week's or, in Stewart's case, nine years' worth of material into a single show.
-He quickly delved into the news and updates on President Joe Biden and his Republican rival.

-In Biden's case, that meant directly addressing questions about his age and fitness for office, something the president's supporters surely want to avoid.
-He examined Biden's press conference last week intended to counter characterizations contained in special counsel Robert Hur's report on classified documents found at Biden's home.
+In Biden's case, that meant directly answering questions about his age and fitness for office, something the president's supporters surely want to avoid.
+He reviewed Bidens press conference last week intended to counter characterizations in special counsel Robert Hurs' report on classified documents found at Biden's home.

 Joe Biden held a big news conference to dispel the notion that he may have lost a step and, politically speaking, three or four steps, he said.